m0onmo0n/d2v_single/README.md

 # CS Demo Processor

+# ⚠️⚠️⚠️ CS2 update on 17th September broke demo analyzing.
+This means D2V is currently not working as it should ⚠️⚠️⚠️

 This program automates the process of downloading a Counter-Strike 2 demo, analyzing it, recording highlights of a specified player, and uploading the resulting video to YouTube.
 It runs as a continuous service with a web interface for queuing jobs, making it a complete, hands-free pipeline.

 This project uses the command-line tools provided by **CS Demo Manager** to handle the demo analysis and launch the game for recording.